CrossStroke/OriginTheme/README.md

 * Add the class `debug_mq` to `body_class()` to show the current breakpoint
   * If your local domain ends with `.dev`, that'll work automatically

-## Press CPT

-* The 'name' field is the plural name
-* The 'description' field is the singular name